Adding a New Test¶

 The top-level group in a GitLab group (or GitHub repo) contains a sub-group for each target machine.

-Each application that can be tested on a given machine has a repository within the machine’s group.
+Each application that can be run on a given machine should have a repository (or directory) within that machine’s group.

 The application repository must be structured as shown below: